Sumit45doc/flutter-diceroll/README.md

 # Dicee 🎲

-## What you will create
+## What I have created

-We’re going to make a  dice app.
-You can make the die roll at the press of a button.
-With this app in your pocket, you’ll be able to settle any score on the go!
+I have maked a  dice app.
+I have maked the die roll at the press of a button.
+With this app in your pocket, we’ll be able to settle any score on the go!

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/dicee-demo.gif)